OCA/maintainer-tools/README.md

 **Copy the users from the teams configured on community.odoo.com to the GitHub teams**

+Goal: members of the teams should never be added directly on GitHub.
+They should be added on https://community.odoo.com.
+This script will sync all the teams from odoo to GitHub.

+Prerequisites:

+* Your odoo user must have read accesses to the projects and users.
-The partners on odoo must have their GitHub login set otherwise they won't be added in the GitHub teams.
+* The partners on odoo must have their GitHub login set otherwise they won't be added in the GitHub teams.
+* Your GitHub user must have owners rights on the OCA organization to be able to add or remove members.
+* The odoo project must have the same name than the GitHub teams.

+Run the script in "dry-run" mode:

+    $ oca-copy-maintainers --dry-run

+Apply the changes on GitHub:

     $ oca-copy-maintainers

+The first time it runs, it will ask you for your odoo's username and password.
+You may store them using the `--store` option, but be warned that the password is stored in clear text.

 **Migrate the Launchpad branches to GitHub**